abinit/abinit/doc/tutorial/optic.md

 ## Computing the momentum matrix elements

-*Before beginning, you might consider working in a different subdirectory from for the other tutorials.
+*Before beginning, you might consider working in a different subdirectory.
 Why not create Work_optic?*

 We also need to copy *toptic_1.files* and *toptic_1.in* from *$ABI_TUTORIAL/Input* to *Work_optic*.